reimagined/resolve/docs/modules/comments.md

 ### `RefreshHelperRenderless`

-A component that allows the application to refresh comment without the page reload.
+A component that allows the application to refresh a comment without page reload.

 **Usage**